Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 Deliberately breathing like this is a unique but powerful way to “force” your sympathetic nervious systems to shift back into a calmer state.

-You can watch more breathing techniques from Andrew Huberman here: “How to Breathe Correctly for Optimal Health, Mood, Learning & Performance.”
+Watch more breathing techniques from Andrew Huberman here: “How to Breathe Correctly for Optimal Health, Mood, Learning & Performance.”

 Habit 3: Paramedics - “Glove Up”